 With regard to the flows generated by transactions with the Rest of the world (S2), the estimates in the Quarterly (and annual) sector accounts processed by Istat are consistent with the registration of the same operations in the Balance of Payments compiled by the Bank of Italy8.
-This is possible also thanks to the consistency between the
+This is possible also thanks to the consistency between the accounting rules at the basis of the two processes, defined respectively in the ESA 2010 and in the BPM6 Manual.
+With minor exceptions, any discrepancies between the estimates of the National Accounts and the Balance of Payments are attributable either to misalignments in the timing of updates of the estimates or to different revision policies.
+The operations between the General government and the Rest of the world are registered consistently in

-4At a yearly level, Istat disseminates the entire sequence of the accounts separately for Consumer households, Producer households, Non profit institutions serving households.
+4 At a yearly level, Istat disseminates the entire sequence of the accounts separately for Consumer households, Producer households, Non profit institutions serving households.

-5See the methodological note annexed to the 'Quarterly national accounts' press release.
+5 See the methodological note annexed to the 'Quarterly national accounts' press release.